-- One episode of Jimmy Neutron: Boy Genius had Jimmy's dad pay 150 dollars for tickets to a free school talent show.
+- One episode of The Adventures of Jimmy Neutron: Boy Genius had Jimmy's dad pay 150 dollars for tickets to a free school talent show.
 When Jimmy's mom points out that it was a free school function, he mutters, "Darn scalpers."
 After hearing that Jimmy's band (who have become extremely arrogant and demanding after thinking they're awesome despite Jimmy's instruments doing everything) won't be performing, he stands up and yells "I want my money back!" before he sits down and mutters that he didn't pay anything anyway in an embarrassed tone.

 - Inverted (if that's even possible) in Avatar: The Last Airbender.
 In "The Fortuneteller":

 Katara: Can you believe she won't let me in?
 And after all the business I've given her?Aang: But, she doesn't even charge.Katara: I know, but still.